Middle ESK Moor

 Our benefice, Middle Esk Moor, was created in 2000 and comprises the parishes of Glaisdale with Lealholm, Egton, Grosmont and Goathland.
 Our churches are set in the spectacular countryside of the moors and dales of the North York Moors National Park.
 They can be reached via the A171 Middlesbrough to Whitby road, or the A169 Whitby to Pickering road.

-Click here to receive our Email Newsletters or Click here to read our Latest News
+Click/tap here to receive our Email Newsletters or click/tap here to read our Latest News or if you would like to Make a Donation please click/tap here

 What's on